-Dorothy Funt Memorial Fellowship - A partial, merit based scholarship awarded to a MILR candidate with interest in the areas of dispute resolution and collective representation.
-Preference is given to a first year student who exemplifies the qualities and principles that distinguished Ms. Funt including hard work, perseverance and a positive outlook.
+Dorothy Funt Memorial Fellowship - A merit based scholarship used to award a MILR candidate with interest in the areas of dispute resolution and collective representation.
+Preference is given to a student who exemplifies the qualities and principles that distinguished Ms. Funt including hard work, perseverance and a positive outlook.
 The fellowship was established in 1975 to honor the memory of Dorothy Funt, BA '32.

 Dorothy Funt was born in Belgium in 1911.
 Her parents emigrated to the United States in the early 1920s.
 She attended public schools in New York City and enrolled in Cornell's College of Arts and Sciences in 1928.
 After graduation she went on to graduate work at New York University with the expectation that she would be a teacher.
 Instead she was employed by the City of New York in the Department of Social Welfare, where she held a variety of jobs.
 In 1945 she joined Martin E. Segal Company as an administrative assistant.
 Her first important assignment was to develop the procedures for the administration of one of the first multi-employer health and welfare funds covering more than 40,000 hotel workers in New York City.
 She soon became a leading employee benefit consultant who developed some of the early innovative techniques to provide health, disability, and life insurance for workers covered under collective bargaining agreements in a wide variety of industries like baking, trucking, maritime, construction and manufacturing.